 Legally, you are personally and fiscally responsible for any information disclosure from your computer or mobile devices, whether accidental or not.
 IRT Security is here to help you protect yourself: encryption is a one-time, necessary step you can take now to prevent trouble in the future.
 Stanford is now requiring all computers on its network to be encrypted.
 Read on for details, and use the quick links to get started.

-The Data Security Program at the School of Medicine oversees compliance with Stanford policy and federal law.
-The program will be conducting ongoing assessments of the devices and the kinds of data users work with.
+The School of Medicine oversees compliance with Stanford policy and federal law, and will be conducting ongoing assessments of the devices and the kinds of data users work with.
 The SoM requires encryption of all devices used to access Stanford resources—whether they are owned by you personally or by the University.